 Whether your coworking space is cool or not, you have to make every effort for new members to feel a part of your community from the first day.
 It would be best to show them every strategy to succeed with their new coworking space in the first few weeks.

 You cannot wait to grow your community organically.
 You have to take some extra steps and provide support to build your community faster during the onboarding process.

 It may look challenging as many frictions can arise while onboarding a new member.
 To reduce them, take a look at these tips to welcome new members of your coworking space.

-Apart from the documentation needed (digital or hard copy), you can include a welcome box of customized t-shirts, coffee mugs, etc. It will make the new members feel special and also improve your relationship with them.
+Apart from the documentation needed (digital or hard copy), you can include a welcome box of customized t-shirts, coffee mugs, custom candle boxes, etc. It will make the new members feel special and also improve your relationship with them.
 For innovative ideas on welcome box gifts, you can also search websites like Pinterest.

 You can also include a list of nearby restaurants, cafes, and other amenities which the new members might enjoy visiting.
 To elevate your first impression, you can also provide them with one-time free passes to upcoming events or coupons to businesses you are partnered with.

 Show the new members where their private office is and also the public areas of your space.
 Let them know which area to hang out in casually with their peers, how to reserve meeting rooms, or where they can make phone calls.
 Do not forget to show them all the amenities you have, even if you have a small space.
 In short, make them feel comfortable and oriented with the surroundings.